Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

+Multimodal datasets also exist, such as the OpenNEEDS~\cite{OpenNEEDS_dataset_etra21}, which includes 44 participants exploring two virtual spaces and contains data from not only the eyes but also the head, hands, and scenes.
+Furthermore, the VREED dataset for emotion recognition~\cite{tabbaa2022VREED} comprises data from various modalities, including eye movement, electrocardiogram (ECG), and galvanic skin response (GSR), which were recorded from 34 subjects while watching 360$^{\circ}$ videos.
+Another multimodal dataset, EgoBody, including eye gaze, head motion, and gesture data~\cite{zhang2022egobody}, also emphasizes human body reconstruction from an egocentric view in VR.

-\paragraph{Synthetic Data} Collecting high-quality eye-gaze data can be expensive in terms of both time and cost.
-This has led to the development of synthetic 3D models such as UT Multi-View~\cite{sugano2014learning}, SynthesEyes~\cite{wood2015rendering}, and UnityEyes~\cite{wood2016learning}, as well as generative algorithms like~\cite{Wang_2018_CVPR} and data augmentation approach like gaze redirection~\cite{Yu_2019_CVPR}.
-While few of these works are specifically tailored for the use of HMDs, some concepts can be adapted for eye data generation in immersive virtual environments.
+\paragraph{Synthetic Data} Collecting high-quality eye-tracking data can be costly and time-consuming.
+This has led to the development of synthetic 3D models such as UT Multi-View~\cite{sugano2014learning}, SynthesEyes~\cite{wood2015rendering}, and UnityEyes~\cite{wood2016learning}, as well as generative algorithms~\cite{Wang_2018_CVPR} and data augmentation approaches~\cite{Yu_2019_CVPR}.
+While few of these works are specifically tailored for HMDs, some concepts can be adapted for eye data generation in immersive VR.

-\paragraph{Data Annotation} An essential step during and after a data collection process is data annotation, which is often costly.
-Xue et al.~\cite{RCEA-360VR_emotion_annotation_in360vids_chi21} addressed the issue of collecting emotion annotations along with eye-tracking data in VR environments.
-Typically, emotional feedback during the VR experience is annotated retrospectively.
-As a consequence, emotion labeling can be discrete and time-consuming.
-By leveraging their previously introduced peripheral visualization frameworks HaloLight and DotSize~\cite{xue2020designing}, the authors were able to achieve real-time continuous emotion annotation during data collection from 32 participants and provided temporally precise labels for downstream tasks.
+\paragraph{Data Annotation} An essential and costly step during and after data collection is data annotation. \cite{RCEA-360VR_emotion_annotation_in360vids_chi21} studied collecting emotion annotations with eye-tracking data in VR, which is typically annotated retrospectively and can be discrete and time-consuming.
+By leveraging previous visualization frameworks, HaloLight and DotSize~\cite{xue2020designing}, the authors achieved real-time continuous emotion annotation during data collection and provided temporal labels for downstream tasks.